dji-sdk/Mobile-SDK-Doc/source/android-tutorials/SimulatorDemo.md

 ## Implementing the UI of Application

-In the [Importing and Activating DJI SDK in Android Studio Project](../application-development-workflow/workflow-integrate.html#Android-Studio-Project-Integration) tutorial, you have learned how to import the DJI Android SDK into your Android Studio project and activate your application.
-If you haven't read that previously, please take a look at it.
-Once you've done that, let's continue to create the project.

 ### Importing Maven Dependency

 Open Android Studio and select **File -> New -> New Project** to create a new project, named "DJISimulatorDemo".
 Enter the company domain and package name (Here we use "com.dji.simulatorDemo") you want and press Next.
 Set the minimum SDK version as `API 19: Android 4.4 (KitKat)` for "Phone and Tablet" and press Next.
 Then select "Empty Activity" and press Next.
 Lastly, leave the Activity Name as "MainActivity", and the Layout Name as "activity_main", press "Finish" to create the project.